 Once your data is safely saved to your PC, just return to the “Your Facebook information” section and click “View” next to “Deactivation and deletion.”
 You will be taken to a page that provides you with the options to deactivate or delete your profile.
 If you are dead set on leaving Facebook, select “Permanently delete account” and click the blue “Continue” button.
 Just like deactivating, you will be prompted to re-enter your password.

-Before you proceed, however, you should know that Messenger no longer works without a Facebook account.
+Before you proceed, you should remember that Messenger no longer works without a Facebook account.
 Your profile on that app will be deleted too, along with all of your messages.
 If you don’t mind that and you’ve already downloaded your data, all that’s left is to click the “Delete account” button and you’re off of Facebook forever.

 Step-by-step instructions on how to delete your Facebook account: